Volunteer in Mongolia with Projects Abroad

 Projects Abroad Mongolia is based right in the centre of Ulaanabaatar, and most of the projects are based here too.
 With the majority of our host families and projects being concentrated around the centre of the city, there is a very strong volunteer community here.

-Our Nomad project is based around two hours to the east of Ulaanbaatar, out on the vast Mongolian Steppe.
+Our Nomad project is based around two hours to the west of Ulaanbaatar, out on the vast Mongolian Steppe.

 General Information on Mongolia